statnirajan/MongoDB-practice/README.md

 # MongoDB-practice
 This repository contains my codes from a practice session on fundamentals of MongoDB.
 Here I created a database with a collection and add documents in it.
 Basic operations such as show, find, update, delete are performed.
+Next, comparison operators such as greater than, less than, greater than equals to, less than equals to are used to return documents.
+Logical operators AND, OR, NOR, NOT are also used.